3met/Domain-Sort/README.md

 ## Instructions
 ### For Python Version
 Paste list of domains in domains.txt.
-Each line sohould contain one domain.
+Each line should contain one domain.
 Once downloaded from Github, run sort_domain.py and follow instructions on screen.
 ### For Compiled Version
 Paste list of domains in domains.txt.
-Each line sohould contain one domain.
+Each line should contain one domain.
 Once downloaded from Github, run sort_domain.exe and follow instructions on screen.